forgedway/it-notes/technologies/shell.md

 my_array[3]="ddd"

 # bash: Appends data to the first element.
-# zsh: Appends an element to the end.
+# zsh: Appends an element to the end of the array.
 my_array+="eee"

 # Appends an array.